JaredConover/iOS-lead-essentials/Notes/ios-lead-essentials-notes/Essential Developer/iOS Lead Essentials Notes/0014_Speeding_up_Development_by_Reducing_Debugging_Time.md

 The commit message they use when correcting this however refers to the URL Loading System so I'm not sure which component is actually responsible for interpreting nil as empty:
 [14] Delivers empty data and response on successful HTTP response with nil data since the URL Loading System completes the request with a non-nil empty data value (0 bytes) which is a valid case (eg: HTTP 204 no content response)

+Finally, after some refactoring, we make our `URLSessionHTTPClient` actually conform to our `HTTPClient` protocol, and we change our makeSUT() function return the abstraction instead of our concrete implementation.
+This means we should be able to change the specific implementation of the `HTTPClient` to use something other than `URLSession` and our tests should still be valid which is cool.